SSpeights/PowerShellGuide/notes.md

 $\_ indicates the current object in the pipeline

 foreach {  } the foreach with block means that for each objec the code in the block with be executed.

+cmdlet \| where {  } returns all the members of the object that meet the where condition. get-service \| where {$\_.status $eq 'running'} - in plain text get all services and output each service that has the "running" status.

 foreach enumerator is a loop in a script and does not write to the pipeline returned vals must be added to a variable.